flancian/garden/flow.md

   - by [[david-gelernter]] and [[eric freeman]]
   - https://www.wsj.com/articles/the-future-of-the-internet-is-flow-1443796858

 I don't enter flow as often as I would like and that usually frustrates me; it's low key frustration but frustation nevertheless, and it builds up the longer it is sustained.
+It's like a part of my brain knows that we should get back to it, but life gets in the way; or, most often, I just procrastinate on triggering the right conditions.